kshaffer/kshaffer.github.io/curriculum-vitae/index.markdown

 # Grants and fellowships #

 Paul Sacher Stiftung Scholarship, 2012

->for short-term study in the Ligeti Collection at the Paul Sacher Stiftung, Basel, Switzerland
+> for short-term study in the Ligeti Collection at the Paul Sacher Stiftung, Basel, Switzerland

 Global Education Grant, Charleston Southern University, 2012

->for short-term study in the Ligeti Collection
+> for short-term study in the Ligeti Collection

 John F. Enders Fellowship (Yale University Graduate School), 2010

->for short-term study in the Ligeti Collection
+> for short-term study in the Ligeti Collection

 # Conference presentations #

 "Hacking the Music Theory Class: Pedagogical Tools that Increase Efficiency and Effectiveness"

->Society for Music Theory 2013 Annual Meeting, November 2013
+> Society for Music Theory 2013 Annual Meeting, November 2013
->special session led by Philip Duker, Anna Gawboy, Bryn Hughes, and myself
+> special session led by Philip Duker, Anna Gawboy, Bryn Hughes, and myself

 "Open peer-review: a proposal for the future of Music Theory Online"

->Society for Music Theory 2013 Annual Meeting, November 2013
+> Society for Music Theory 2013 Annual Meeting, November 2013
->part of panel, "History and Future of Music Theory Online," with Yonatan Malin, Eric Isaacson, Lee Rothfarb, Matthew Shaftel, Tim Koozin, and Karen Bottge
+> part of panel, "History and Future of Music Theory Online," with Yonatan Malin, Eric Isaacson, Lee Rothfarb, Matthew Shaftel, Tim Koozin, and Karen Bottge

 "The open-source textbook"

->The Humanities and Technology Camp (THATCamp) Southeast, 9 March 2013
+> The Humanities and Technology Camp (THATCamp) Southeast, 9 March 2013

 "Introduction to Github"

->The Humanities and Technology Camp (THATCamp) Southeast, 10 March 2013
+> The Humanities and Technology Camp (THATCamp) Southeast, 10 March 2013

 "Computational Approaches to Music Theory and Analysis: Overview and Hands-On Tutorials"

->Society for Music Theory 2011 Annual Meeting, October 2011
+> Society for Music Theory 2011 Annual Meeting, October 2011
->special session led by Christopher Ariza, Michael Cuthbert, Morwaread Farbood, Panayotis Mavromatis, Richard Plotkin, Jason Yust, and myself
+> special session led by Christopher Ariza, Michael Cuthbert, Morwaread Farbood, Panayotis Mavromatis, Richard Plotkin, Jason Yust, and myself

 "'Neither tonal nor atonal'?: A statistical root-motion analysis of Ligeti's late triadic works"

->Music Theory Society of New York State 2011 Conference, 9 April 2011
+> Music Theory Society of New York State 2011 Conference, 9 April 2011
->Music Theory Society of the Mid-Atlantic 2011 Conference, 18 March 2011
+> Music Theory Society of the Mid-Atlantic 2011 Conference, 18 March 2011
->Indiana University Symposium of Research in Music Theory, 19 February 2011
+> Indiana University Symposium of Research in Music Theory, 19 February 2011
->Yale University Department of Music Work-in-Progress Series, 19 November 2010
+> Yale University Department of Music Work-in-Progress Series, 19 November 2010

 "Is there more to musical consonance perception than the perception of consonance?"

->The Cognitive Science (Graduate) Workshop at Yale, 23 April 2009
+> The Cognitive Science (Graduate) Workshop at Yale, 23 April 2009

 # Courses taught #

 University of Colorado–Boulder

+- Music Cognition (doctoral seminar), 2014
+- Semester 1 Theory, 2014
-- Semester 4 Theory (co-coordinator), 2012
+- Semester 4 Theory (co-coordinator), 2014
-- Semester 4 Aural Skills (coordinator), 2012
+- Semester 4 Aural Skills (coordinator), 2014
-- Semester 2 Aural Skills, 2012
+- Semester 2 Aural Skills, 2014
-- Semester 3 Theory (co-coordinator), 2013
+- Semester 3 Theory (co-coordinator), 2013–14
-- Semester 3 Aural Skills (coordinator), 2013
+- Semester 3 Aural Skills (coordinator), 2013–14
 - Semester 1 Aural Skills, 2013

 Charleston Southern University